Integrating domain knowledge: using hierarchies to improve deep classifiers: Experiments

 \subsection{Fine-Grained Recognition --- NABirds}

 To evaluate the performance of our hierarchical method in a more specific setting, we use the NABirds dataset \cite{VanHorn2015NAB}, a fine-grained recognition challenge where the task is to classify 555 visual categories of birds.
-The dataset supplies a hierarchy which we use in this experiment.

-We observe results similar to the ImageNet dataset (see \cref{sec:exp-in}), where our method leads to an improvement in both training speed and overall accuracy. \Cref{fig:expnabirdsgraph} shows the development of validation accuracy over time.
+A hierarchy is given by the dataset.
+We observe results similar to the ImageNet dataset (see \cref{sec:exp-in}), where our method leads to an improvement in both training speed and overall accuracy.
 The one-hot baseline converges to an accuracy of $56.5\%$.
 Our hierarchical classifier reaches $61.9\%$ after the full $120,000$ steps of training.
 It already matches the baseline's final accuracy at $39,000$ iterations, reducing training time to less than a third.
-The relative improvement when applying the full training time is $9.6\%$.
+The relative improvement with full training is $9.6\%$.

-Overall, our method leads to a faster and better solution of the fine-grained recognition task, while keeping the same classifier and requiring no discernible amount of addition computation time.